House prices in Folkestone

 Prices by property type

-Median sold price by type across Folkestone.
+Median sold price and share of the market, by type, across Folkestone.

 The most-traded type in Folkestone is terraced (1,013 sales, median £269,995), which tends to set the tone of the area.
 Flats (£190,000) and houses (~£334,623) trade well apart, so the headline figure moves a lot with the mix of what's for sale.